cryptax/droidlysis/README.md

 - The code is quite crappy now.
 I could probably do the same in less lines!
 - Replace print by logging
-- Remove the "caution: filename not matched:  classes6.dex" which occurs at file extraction in droidsample.py
+- Remove the "caution: filename not matched:  classes6.dex" which occurs at file extraction in `droidsample.py`

 ## Updates

+- v3.4.1 - Removed dependancy to androguard
 - v3.4.0 - Multidex support
 - v3.3.1 - Improving detection of Base64 strings
 - v3.3.0 - Dumping data to JSON